-Want to reduce food waste?
-Here are my top 21 easy top tips!
+Would you like to reduce food waste?
+Here are my top 21 easy tips!

 1 Meal plan!
 Check what you have in the cupboard before you go shopping – avoid overbuying certain items to reduce food waste.
 Rotate cans in your cupboards and write in marker pen on the top bb4 dates so they are easy to see.

 2 Use your leftovers – make the most of your ingredients and add them to other dishes or have them the next day for lunch.
-Leftovers can always be frozen – just remember to label!
+Leftovers can always be frozen – just remember to label them!

 4 Make a habit of emptying your fridge veg drawers each week – make the most of anything about to go off.
 We make Sad Soup and chop any random vegetables looking a bit limp into a pan with a tin of tomatoes, onion and nice herb or spice.
 Chopped up veg with noodles and a stock cube is a quick easy tea to use up spring onions and other vegetables.
 Frittatas are also another way to use up bits and pieces in your fridge